 LifeLock focuses on both prevention and immediate recovery if your identity gets stolen.
 It can cover your legal and expert fees, reimburse stolen funds, and cover personal expenses.
 With up to $3 million in coverage, you can rest easy knowing you can pay for the support you need if the worst occurs.

-If you want to learn more about this unique service, we recommend reading our full Norton LifeLock review and choosing the plan that best suits you and your family.
+If you want to learn more about this unique service, we recommend reading our full LifeLock review and choosing the plan that best suits you and your family.

 FAQs